sms23uwf/SCHOLACITY_PRO/README.md

 # Git Commands
-this version of the recommender system was my doctoral dissertation project. leave this one as is, make a copy for modification.
+this version of the recommender system is for academic institutional use.

 git init - Create a new git repo